monojit18/ContainerApps/README.md

     - This generateds all necessary files and sub-folders within the current folder

       - A folder named *httpresflow* is also added which contains the workflow.json file

       - This describes the Logic App Actions/triggers

       - This example uses a Http Request/Response type Logic App for simplicity

+      - The Logic App would accept a Post body as below and would return back the same as response

+        ```json
+        {
+            "Zip": "testzip-2011.zip"
+        }
+        ```

       ![logicapp-folder-structure](./Assets/logicapp-folder-structure.png)